mellron/birdchat/FinalOverViewReview2025.md

 ## Full Overall Performance Summary

 This year I supported several important treasury and financial systems, including BSDRate, TPI, OPI cross-application services, Fedline Advantage, and Aladdin.
 Except for Treasury Rate Tool, all of these systems were new to me.
 I had to learn how each one worked while still completing the task.
-With no documentation and fully custom code, I learned by working with my team (20%), working with my business partner (20%), and doing the majority of the learning on my own (60%).
+I learned by working with my team (20%), working with my business partner (20%), and doing the majority of the learning on my own (60%).
 Even with this challenge, I was able to deliver steady results all year.

 My largest area of work was BSDRate, where I helped maintain and improve daily rate processes and related jobs.
 I also completed work across TPI and other shared systems to keep data flowing correctly between applications.
 I fixed defects, improved controls, and supported production issues to help keep our systems stable and reliable.